Chamoy vs Stamp Me

 Stamp Me does one thing: digital punch cards.
 Customers scan a QR code or get stamped manually to earn rewards.
 That's it.
 No NFC, no automated visit tracking, no restaurant-specific workflows.
 It's a paper punch card on a phone — slightly more convenient, but not meaningfully better at driving repeat visits.

 Chamoy includes digital punch cards plus NFC coasters for instant signup (no QR code fumbling), Apple and Google Wallet integration, automated reward tracking, and a dedicated scanner app for staff.
 Guests join in seconds with a tap, not by opening a camera app and scanning a code.
-The signup experience alone makes the $15 difference worth it.
+The difference in signup experience and feature set makes Chamoy worth every penny.

 Generic tool vs. restaurant-built